Hi, My name is Brooke and in this video I’m going to talk about acting with power of attorney and how that affects insuring an unoccupied property.

 As an attorney or executor, you may need to source unoccupied property insurance during the time before a sale or whilst the owner is in care.
 Often standard home insurance policies won’t be able to continue cover if the property is unoccupied or alternatively they will restrict the cover whilst there is no one living there.

-One of our advisors would be happy to discuss your requirements or alternatively just search for unoccupied home insurance on our website to browse the videos and guides on this topic.
+One of our advisors would be happy to discuss your requirements or alternatively visit our unoccupied property insurance page.